jareware/xpath2rss/README.md

 A simple web scraper for querying HTML documents with XPath and turning the results into an RSS feed.

+It's in PHP because it's a good glue for anything web-related, and it uses XPaths because they're awesome to work with.

 What's it for
 -------------